blanchemarion/biological_relativity/README.md

 ## Disclaimer

 This is a research visualization tool for educational and demonstration purposes.
 It is **not a medical device** and should not be used for clinical diagnosis or treatment decisions without validation and regulatory approval.
 Always consult qualified healthcare professionals.

-## License

-This mockup is provided for demonstration purposes.
-Contact the authors for licensing information.

-## Contact

-For questions or collaboration:
-- Project: Biological Relativity Framework
-- Focus: Aging Dynamics & Methylome Manifolds

 ---